wbc3rd/Riviera-Docs/docs/source/checkpoint_jobs.rst

 ------------------------
 Checkpointing can be implemented in several ways:

-- **Language-level support:** Some programming languages offer built-in features to save a program’s state when it is paused or preempted, allowing it to resume later.
+- **Language-Level Support:** Some programming languages offer built-in features to save a program’s state when it is paused or preempted, allowing it to resume later.
 However, these features typically do not support recovery from full job failures or crashes.
-- **Workflow management checkpointing:** Tools like Snakemake and Nextflow support checkpointing by organizing job steps into a Directed Acyclic Graph (DAG).
+- **Workflow Management Checkpointing:** Tools like Snakemake and Nextflow support checkpointing by organizing job steps into a Directed Acyclic Graph (DAG).
 Checkpoints can be assigned to specific nodes within the graph, enabling partial progress to be saved and resumed efficiently.
-- **User-Level(Manual) checkpointing:** In a do-it-yourself (DIY) approach, users can periodically write important data or intermediate results to a file at key stages of the job.
+- **User-Level (Manual) Checkpointing:** In a do-it-yourself (DIY) approach, users can periodically write important data or intermediate results to a file at key stages of the job.
 This manual method provides flexibility and is especially useful when no automated checkpointing support is available.

 Quick Start Guide
 -----------------